Bia (TV series)

 Its first season of 60 episodes premiered on 24 June 2019, and concluded on 8 November 2019.
 In October 2019, it was announced that the series was renewed for a second season, which premiered on 16 March 2020 and concluded on 24 July 2020 after 60 episodes.

 In November 2020, a special episode titled Bia: Un mundo al revés (Bia: An Upside Down World) was officially announced.
 It was released exclusively on Disney+ on 19 February 2021.

-The show will not be returning for a third season.
+The series was cancelled after two seasons.

 Plot

 The plot focuses on the 16 year old Beatriz Urquiza (Isabela Souza), a girl who likes to draw.
 When Beatriz "Bia" was very young, she loved making music with her older sister Helena (Gabriella Di Grecco).
 Helena was herself a singer and a member of the band MoonDust, which included her boyfriend Víctor (Fernando Dente) and his little brother Lucas Gutiérrez.
 One day the band got into a traffic accident in which Lucas and apparently Helena died and only Víctor survived, who is now paraplegic and has to sit in a wheelchair.
 Bia still suffers from the loss of her sister ten years later, and neither have the Urquiza or Gutiérrez families processed the loss of their children or siblings.
 There has been hostility between the two families since the accident, particularly the Gutiérrez make life difficult for the Urquiza because they make Helena responsible for the accident.

 The situation escalates when Bía and Manuel (Julio Peña Fernández) fall in love because Manuel is the cousin of Víctor and Alex Gutiérrez.
 While their love meets with little approval within their families, they both try to make the best of the situation and fight for their love.
 But among other things, Alex does everything to separate the two and makes life hell for them.
 The two find support from their friends and from Víctor, who best copes with Manuel from his family, and vice versa.
 In addition, a mysterious young woman named Ana appears in the Residence Kunst, who has a connection to what has happened in the past.
 And after a short time it turns out that there are some secrets and intrigues in the Gutiérrez family that reveal terrible deeds.